TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

 NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGSV_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.

+New for r195
+Wildcard soldiers and hostages have staff parameters regenerated.
+Should always have a skill assigned now and have high stats (in respect to current mb level/stats draw)

+Fixed: Crash on startup with missing InfModelRegistry/mod folder
+Fixed: Phasechange update not working, had found the issue just prior, but thanks GloomMouse for the report anyway.
+Fixed: (partial), setting unlockSideOpNumber via profile will not give OUT OF BOUNDS error, but currently still won't be able to set them > 157 - to new sideops - thanks pk5547 for the report.

+Option: "Female staff selection" - added Half setting.
+Option: mbEnableBirds - "Enable Birds" - enables birds flying around mother base.
+(via the Mother base > Show characters menu)

+Expanded resource amount scales to scale by type: enableResourceScale="Enables the resource scale options that scale the amount of resources when gathered (material case resources, containers, diamonds, plants)", resourceScaleMaterial="Material case scale" resourceScalePlant="Plant scale" resourceScalePoster="Poster scale" resourceScaleDiamond="Diamond scale" resourceScaleContainer="Container scale"
+(via Progression menu > Resource scale menu)

 New for r194
 New sideops for Mother Base: